jcsombria/softwarelinks-ejs-matlabconnector/README.md

 - connect(): Creates a new connection.
 - disconnect(): Terminates an existent connection.
 - eval(command): Evaluates a Matlab code.
-- set(variable, value): Set/define the value of a Matalb variable into the Matlab workspace.
+- set(variable, value): Set/define the value of a Matlab variable into the Matlab workspace.
 - get(variable): Get the value of a variable from the Matlab workspace.

 The ejs-matlabconnector is composed of the following elements: